June 6, 2019 /

 Yay!
 Your’e engaged!
 The question was popped, you answered Yes and now you’re here.
 Where do you even begin?
 What do you wear?
 What do I ask my photographer for?
 Heard it all before.

-I have come up with 10 tips to help you nail your engagement session.
+I have come up with 9 tips for rocking your engagement session.
 I have listened and polled my previous clients about how they felt prior to booking me so I thought I’d make a post about it!
 Hope this helps you!

 1. Wear Something You Are Comfortable In.